Ollerton Town F.C.: History

 In 2008–09, the club took part in the FA Vase for the first time, getting to the second round proper in 2009–10.

-After the resignation of Don Gethfield back in 2011, and a brief stint under Paul Rawden, the club appointed Dave Winter as first team manager, with Stephen Bodle as his assistant.
+After the resignation of Don Gethfield in 2011, and a brief stint under Paul Rawden, the club appointed Dave Winter as first team manager, with Stephen Bodle as his assistant.
 The former Kirkby Town pair guided the club to the Central Midlands Floodlit Cup final in their first season.

 For the 2011–12 season, the club was placed in the Central Midlands North Division following a league restructure.

 In the 2015–16 season, with former-captain Jamie Allan now also on board as first team coach, the club secured promotion to the Northern Counties East League after finishing runners-up in the Central Midlands North Division.

 After several seasons in the NCEL Division One, Ollerton Town were moved laterally into the East Midlands Counties League for the start of the 2020–21 Season.
 The club topped the division after 12 games, winning 9 of them, but the season was brought to a premature end due to the Coronavirus pandemic.

 In May 2021, Dave Winter resigned from his role as first team manager after almost ten years, and over 360 games, in charge.
 The club moved quickly to appoint Stephen Bodle as his replacement, with Lee Needham assisting him moving forward.
 At the end of the 2020–21 season the East Midlands Counties League was dissolved and the club were transferred to Division One of the Northern Counties East League.